Tolerance Analysis Reduces Assembly Costs

 This is needed as Airbus expands their manufacturing and decreases their development cycles to meet the growing global demand for their products.

-Airbus’ Global Market Forecast for 2016-2035 offers a forward-looking view of the air transport sector’s evolution – this anticipates that air traffic will grow at 4.5 per cent annually, requiring some 33,000 new passenger and dedicated freighter aircraft.
+Airbus’ Global Market Forecast for 2016-2035 offers a forward-looking view of the air transport sector’s evolution – this anticipates that air traffic will grow at 4.5 percent annually, requiring some 33,000 new passengers and dedicated freighter aircraft.

-To support this growth, delivery rates planned to reach new heights, assembly processes will change and new assembly lines will be build.
+To support this growth, delivery rates are planned to reach new heights, assembly processes will change and new assembly lines will be built.

 The parameterization of the assembly simulation models is one opportunity to reach this target in order to judge different geometrical scenario and input tolerances.

 Embraer - Working With Large Models - Black Box Methodology

 Luiz Marcelo Ventorini, Mechanical Engineer, has been working as a Dimensional Engineer since 2006 in Product Development, performing Tolerance Analysis for several kinds of requirements (Aerodynamics, Stress, Systems, and Manufacturing), GD&T applications, and Interface Control Documents (with suppliers).
 He has also been working in the prototype and series phases activities such as product validation (metrology) and analyzing the difficulties faced on the assembly line.

 As an aerospace engineer, Marcelo Ventorini often deals with extremely large models which can make analysis time-consuming and slow.
 To speed up his analysis, Ventorini utilizes a technique called the 'Black Box Methodology'.